 Performing a Minimally Invasive Maze Procedure

-During cryomaze, surgeons using a special probe that can drop to temperatures well below zero degrees.
+During a cryomaze procedure, surgeons using a special probe that can drop to temperatures well below zero degrees.
 This allows surgeons to work from inside the heart to strategically freeze heart tissue to create a maze of scar tissue.

 During a convergent maze procedure, surgeons use radiofrequency ablation (focused heat) to create scar tissue in problem areas of your heart.

 During each maze procedure, surgeons will most often close a part of the heart called the left atrial appendage (LAA), which reduces risk of stroke caused by that area of the heart.
-In 90 percent of atrial fibrillation cases, blood clots arise from the LAA.
+In 90 percent of AFib cases, blood clots arise from the LAA.

-Patients typically complete cardiac rehabilitation following the procedure and return to regular activities on a part-time basis within three weeks.
+Since the maze procedure requires surgery and isn't done via catheter, the recovery can take a little longer.
+You will typically complete cardiac rehabilitation following the procedure and return to regular activities on a part-time basis within three weeks.
 Full-time activities usually resume in about one month.
+Your care team will provide you with post-procedure instructions regarding weight limits for lifting, exercise, medications and follow-up appointments.